Welcome to Beauty In A Tik, where we put TikTok's viral beauty hacks and innovative trends to the test.

 At Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
 All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

 When it comes to skincare, TikTok is a hive of information.
 Granted, some of it is questionable, like how to treat 'strawberry legs' (you really don't need to) or why you should try face slugging (a one-way ticket to breakouts for many).
-The majority of the time, though, the advice is incredibly helpful, for example how to reapply sunscreen over makeup using a Beautyblender, or how sandwiching layers of hyaluronic acid between water lends plumper, more hydrated skin.
+The majority of the time, though, the advice is incredibly helpful, how sandwiching layers of hyaluronic acid between water results in plumper, more hydrated skin.

 This month, TikTok has turned our attention to 'skin cycling', a four-step nightly skincare routine which is proven to help with uneven skin texture and breakouts.
 Before we go any further, both of these things are very common and entirely normal.
 That said, acne can not only be quite painful but research proves that it has a detrimental effect on confidence and self-esteem.
 Whether you choose to embrace or treat your skin is, of course, your prerogative.

 Over on TikTok, dermatologist Dr Whitney Bowe is leading the charge with countless viral videos but skincare enthusiasts like Michelle Zoltan and Riley Bond are extolling the virtues of skin cycling, too.
 It's simple: after cleansing and patting your skin dry, night one consists of applying an exfoliating product to the skin, such as an exfoliating acid like glycolic, lactic or salicylic acid.
 Dr Bowe recommends a leave-on product, which she says will be more effective.
 Then simply follow with your moisturiser.